lightblue-platform/lightblue-docs-specs/language_specification/indexes.md

         * There are pros and cons to consider when using this flag.
 Please read the [user docs](http://docs.lightblue.io/cookbook/case_insensitive_indexes.html) before using them.
 * `name`: Name of the index.
 Default set based on controller implementation. [optional]
 * `unique`: Flag to indicate if index is a unique constraint.
 Defaults to `false`. [optional]
+* `partialFilterExpression`: Mongo query used to define partial index.
+This is specific to Mongo. [optional]